Thabet-Chaaouri/Instruction-Tuning/README.md

   Finally, the trainer is prepared with trl:
   ![Screenshot](trl_trainer.PNG)

   Note that this way, we did not have to do the tokenization (with the truncation & padding) nor preparing the data collators beforehand.
 The SFTTrainer from trl took care of that.
+Checkout this [Colab notebook](https://colab.research.google.com/drive/1KgC3TUBIDBf-tsuLYKiAnUdE2-mOLzZg)

 - [Finetune LLAMA2 using Qlora](https://www.philschmid.de/sagemaker-llama2-qlora)
 - [Deploying LLama2 on Sagemaker](https://www.philschmid.de/sagemaker-llama-llm)